0:00

 When the term “highly exothermic” is used, it often means a substantial amount of heat is being released.

-And the test was conducted in an Inert Atmosphere.
+And again the test was conducted in an Inert Atmosphere.
 Okay, so what is an inert atmosphere you may ask?
-Well, the vacuum of space would be a fine example!
+Well, the vacuum of space would be a fine example and is often cited!
+Or one devoid of oxygen or depleted so much that it cannot support reactions or they (the reactions) can be highly controlled.

-Just so we are clear, treating fuels with retardant does NOT create that inert atmosphere, if you ontain the report you will see they inject 100cc’s or 6.102 cubic inches of Nitrogen per minute to “Control the Reaction”.
+Just so we are clear, treating fuels with retardant does NOT create that inert atmosphere, if you read the report you will see they inject 100cc’s or 6.102 cubic inches of Nitrogen per minute to “Control the Reaction”.
 Sorry but in my mind, this is useless because we simply cannot increase nitrogen to control our reactions of forest fire fuels.
 Furthermore, if we had any more nitrogen in the atmosphere we’d likely be dead.
+If the Nitrogen levels were somehow increased to create a pyrolysis effect in wildland fires the oxygen would be displaced to make that happen, hence we’d be dead.
+How? because it would have to be done on such a global scale this becomes impossible.

 Burning Colors and associated elements that have been found in Ammonium Phosphate: